-- (1) The numbers in columns (b) and (c) relate to SARs which vest over a three-year period measured from the date of grant.
-50% vest on the first anniversary of grant, 25% vest on the second anniversary of grant and 25% on the third anniversary of grant. - (2) The numbers in column (g) and the dollar values in column (h) represent the number of PSUs earned with respect to the fiscal 2019-2021 LTIPP performance period that will be paid in November 2021 and other unvested RSUs.
-There was no payout earned for FY 2019-2021.
+(1) The numbers in columns (b) and (c) relate to SARs which vest over a three-year period measured from the date of grant.
+50% vest on the first anniversary of grant, 25% vest on the second anniversary of grant and 25% on the third anniversary of grant.

+(2) The numbers in column (g) and the dollar values in column (h) represent the number of PSUs earned with respect to the fiscal 2020-2022 LTIPP performance period that will be paid in November 2022 and other unvested RSUs.